 Officials attributed the GDP jump to stronger consumer spending, rising exports and increased government outlays.
 Total corporate profits increased by $166 billion.

 Inflation remains higher than the Federal Reserve would like.
-The Fed’s favored inflation gauge — called the personal consumption expenditures index, or PCE — climbed to a 2.8% annual pace last quarter, up from 2.1% in the second quarter.
+The Fed’s favored inflation gauge — the personal consumption expenditures index, or PCE — climbed to a 2.8% annual pace last quarter, up from 2.1% in the second quarter.

-Excluding volatile food and energy prices, so-called core PCE inflation was 2.9%, up from 2.6% in the April-June quarter.
+Excluding volatile food and energy prices, core PCE inflation was 2.9%, up from 2.6% in the April-to-June quarter.

-Consumer spending, which accounts for about 70% of U.S. economic activity, rose to a 3.5% annual pace last quarter, up from 2.5% in the April-June period.
+Consumer spending, which accounts for about 70% of U.S. economic activity, rose to a 3.5% annual pace last quarter, up from 2.5% in the April-to-June period.

 Consumption and investment by the government grew by 2.2% in the quarter after contracting 0.1% in the second quarter.
 The third-quarter figure was boosted by increased expenditures at the state and local levels and federal government defense spending.

-He also said the rise in consumer spending coincided with a limited increase in real wages, which amounts to “families going further into debt to finance purchases.”
+He said the rise in consumer spending coincided with a limited increase in real wages, which amounts to “families going further into debt to finance purchases.”

-There have been some ominous signs for Republicans.
+Polls show some ominous signs for Republicans.

 Mr. Trump’s approval rating hit a second-term low last month, with polls showing he also lost ground on the economy.
 His approval rating has since ticked up.